PIKA: Expert-Level Synthetic Datasets for Post-Training Alignment from Scratch: Conclusion

 \section{Conclusion}

 We present {PiKa}, a family of expert-level alignment datasets for LLMs.
 By leveraging persona-driven instruction generation and automatic filtering, we curated a compact yet diverse set of SFT and preference data that improves alignment quality.
 Fine-tuning experiments on Llama-3-8B show that models trained on PiKa-SFT outperform those trained on much larger open-source datasets and even surpass the official Llama-3-8B-Instruct model, trained on over 10M proprietary examples.
-We further validate PiKa’s effectiveness across different model families, such as Qwen2.5, consistently outperforming their official instruction-tuned counterparts.
-These results highlight PiKa’s potential to make alignment research more data-efficient and accessible to the open-source community, while suggesting future directions for studying data efficiency and mixture strategies in LLM alignment.
+We further validate PiKa’s effectiveness across different model families, consistently outperforming their official instruction-tuned counterparts.
+These results highlight PiKa’s potential to make alignment research more data-efficient for the open-source community.